airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/extraaedge-integration-with-eleapi.md

    * Enter the AuthToken and Source obtained from the above steps.
    * Proceed to authenticate your account credentials.
 3. **Mapping the variable**:
-   * Once authenticated, you will see the screen where you can map the chatbot’s answers by end-user to the fields of the ExtraaEdge system.
+   * Once authenticated, you will see the screen where you can map the eleapi’s answers by end-user to the fields of the ExtraaEdge system.
    * Click on the “Question” dropdown to select the bot questions whose answer you want to store.
 If you do not see the dropdown here, type “/” which will list down all the questions.
    * Map the same to parameter in the next field.
 If you do not see the dropdown here, Enter the parameter name of your 3rd party system.
    * Add a new variable by clicking the “Add Parameter” button from the top right.